parisepigenetics/bibs/_training/cluster_training_2602.md

 ```
 If you don't do it, your jobs will quickly be blocked forever in the queue with the `AssocGrpCPUMinutesLimit` reason.

-An alternative in to add the account in your sbatch scripts (see below) using
+An alternative in to add the account in all your sbatch scripts (see below) using

 ```sh
 #SBATCH --account=training
 ```

 ## Warm-up